Coordinating Charitable Donations with Leontief Preferences: The equilibrium distribution rule

-For some applications, it is desirable if increased contributions do not result in the redistribution of funds that have already been allocated.
-For example, if agents arrive over time or increase their contributions over time, ideally the mechanism only needs to take care of the additional contributions.
+For some applications, it is desirable that increased contributions do not result in the redistribution of funds that have already been allocated.
+For example, if agents arrive over time or increase their contributions over time, ideally, the mechanism only needs to take care of the additional contributions.
 This would allow a deployment of the mechanism as an incremental process in which charities can make immediate use of the donations they receive.
-We formalize this property in the following definition.

-\begin{definition}[Contribution-monotonicity] A distribution rule $f$ satisfies \emph{contribution-monotonicity} if for every two profiles $P$ and $P'$ where $P'$ can be obtained from $P$ by increasing the contribution of one agent (possibly from $0$), $f(P')(x) \ge f(P)(x)$ for all charities $x \in A$. \end{definition}
+\begin{restatable}{proposition}{contributionmon} \edr is contribution-monotonic, i.e., for every two profiles $P$ and $P'$ where $P'$ can be obtained from $P$ by increasing the contribution of one agent (possibly from $0$), $\edr(P')(x) \ge \edr(P)(x)$ for all charities $x \in A$. \end{restatable}